plantbreeding/BrAPI-Manuscript2/manuscript.md

 The Breeding API (BrAPI) project is an effort to enable interoperability among breeding tools, systems, and databases.
 BrAPI is a standardized Representational State Transfer (REST), web service, Application Programming Interface (API), specification for breeding and related agricultural data. [@doi:10.1093/bioinformatics/btz190] By using the BrAPI standard, breeding software can more easily become interoperable, allowing groups to more easily share data and software tools.

-This manuscript will present BrAPI in its latest iteration.
-This includes a short technical description of the standard and a showcase of the applications, services, and tools available in the BrAPI community.
+Since its first publication [@doi:10.1093/bioinformatics/btz190], BrAPI has seen a significant increase in community services, compatible tools, and participating organizations.
+The community has organized numerous hackathons to evolve the specifications, resulting in continuous improvements and enhancements.
+This report includes a short technical description of the standard and a showcase of the applications, services, and tools available in the BrAPI community.
 BrAPI has become an essential part of the digital infrastructure for breeding applications and related agricultural projects.
 It is the intention of this manuscript to demonstrate the value of BrAPI to the wider scientific community as an effective and efficient means to collaborate and share resources.

 ### How it works